tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - THE INTERNAL QUESTIONS (for PTSD): What has been frozen in time?
 What healing action must be taken?
   - DISCUSSION: Panic and terror arise to literally save your life.
 Have there been times where you’ve experienced the lifesaving gifts of panic or terror?
 If you’d like to share with the group, please be careful to tell your story in a non-dramatic way so that you don’t overwhelm your group mates.
 For instance, don’t get into gory details – just note the traumatic incident (i.e., car crash, injury, betrayal), and focus on which of the three responses your panic selected to save your life: fight, flee, or freeze.

+  - Freezing is a response that helps us survive dangerous or traumatizing situations.
+It can dull our senses to excruciating pain, protect us from overwhelming stimuli, and present a corpselike demeanor to our attackers.
+However, in the aftermath of panic and terror, there’s so much activation that it’s difficult to revisit, renegotiate, and integrate the situation.
+  - If you can’t track your panic attacks back to a trauma, it may be because we train ourselves to ignore and dissociate from our thoughts, emotions, dreams, and even our physical sensations.
+If you’re a sensitive person and you’ve become dissociated in response to this relentless assault, your psyche will need to revisit each instance of dissociation in order to help you reintegrate yourself and come back to life.
+  - When your terror and panic are activated in response to trauma, they move forward to increase your adrenaline in case you have the chance to fight or flee at any time during your ordeal.
+They help you freeze and release heightened amounts of painkilling endorphins so you’ll be more likely to survive any injury.
+  - If you’re being treated for panic attacks, you should focus on your grounding skills so that you can release some of the activated energy that’s trapped in your body.
+You should also avoid stimulants, which will help you calm and heal your overworked adrenals.
+  - When you’re in the territory of panic, you may have a lot of energy stored in your body.
+Before you enter a flashback, it’s helpful to pour this energy into your boundaries and your personal space.
+This helps you calm your body and revitalize your boundary.
+  - After you’ve worked through a panic cycle, it’s important to refill yourself consciously.
+This will help your stasis tendencies refill you in the way they usually do, which is not always consciously.
+You must refill yourself consciously so that your movements into stasis are as conscious as your movements into change.

 - **SADNESS: The Water Bearer**
   - ACTION REQUIRED: Sadness arises when it’s time to let go of something that isn’t working anyway.
 If you can truly let go, relaxation and rejuvenation will surely follow.
   - GIFTS: Release ~ Fluidity ~ Grounding ~ Relaxation ~ Rejuvenation
   - THE INTERNAL QUESTIONS: What must be released?
 What must be rejuvenated?
   - DISCUSSION: Do you welcome your sadness and give it the time it needs to ground you and help you let go of things that no longer serve you?
 Or do you try to avoid, repress, or rush through sadness – so that it never has the chance to bring relaxation and rejuvenation to you?

+  - Sadness is your psyche’s water-bearer.
+It helps you slow down and feel your losses, and it helps you release what needs to be released.
+It helps you trust in the flow of time, in the surprising flow of vision and inspiration, and in the ebb and flow of human relationships.
+  - When you move into the softened releasing posture of sadness, you can uncouple yourself from the ideas, situations, or people you’ve outgrown or whom you attached to with improper intent.
+Sadness moves forward to question your outdated or hollow attachments in a slow and persistent manner, and it asks you to release them back into the flow of life.
+  - When your anger and your sadness are harmonized in your psyche, they can help you release outworn ideas or unworkable relationships while you restore your authentic purpose.
+When you release dead weight and restore yourself to a focused and upright position, you’ll feel rejuvenated and wiser.
+  - Your anger will protect you from experiencing your sadness unless you’re safe enough to do so.
+Your anger knows that sadness is real soul-work, and it won’t allow you to move into it until you’re safe enough to do so.
+  - When you can dance with your anger and sadness, you won’t second-guess or wrestle with any anger that arises in front of your sadness.
+You’ll realize that anger actually exists to strengthen you when your boundary and self-image are challenged.
+  - People who lead with sadness are often children of raging or addicted parents.
+They have experienced firsthand the horrors committed in the name of anger, and as a result, they have completely dropped their anger.
+However, this is not a condition, but a choice.
+  - People who lead with sadness often struggle with physical and emotional instability, cycling depressions and anxieties, unworkable relationships, and excruciating loneliness.
+They must realize that leading with their survival skills instead of their authentic emotions ensures that they will remain in survival mode.
+  - The practice for sadness is simple: you just stop, drop into yourself, and set your boundary strongly as you ask the internal questions, What must be released. and What must be rejuvenated.
+Sadness brings incredible healing energies with it.
+  - When you’re inflexible and desiccated, you need to bring flow and relaxation back to your life.
+When you’re tense and stagnant, you must move toward joy and happiness, which cannot and will not heal you.
+When you require deep relaxation and deep release, you must move honorably and meaningfully into sadness.
+  - When we encounter sadness, we usually try to make the person around us smile.
+However, very few people are given the time or permission to feel truly sad.
+We dry their tears, hug them, and make jokes.
+  - Sadness is a natural emotion that helps you deal with specific situations, and it helps you rejuvenate and renew before moving on.
+However, if you can ask your body to don the posture of despair, you’ll immediately feel the difference between it and sadness.
+  - When your sadness is trapped, your mind and body will become clogged, and you’ll probably dissociate to get away from the whole mess.
+When you can break through despair and restore your flow, you’ll be able to live again.

 - **GRIEF: The Deep River of the Soul**
   - ACTION REQUIRED: Grief arises when something has been lost irretrievably or when someone has died.
   - GIFTS: If you can’t move into your grief, you’ll only experience destabilization and dissociation in response to the shock of loss, injustice, inequity, and death, instead of being cleansed and renewed in the river of all souls
   - THE INTERNAL QUESTIONS: What must be mourned?
 What must be released completely?
   - DISCUSSION: Grief is not openly supported by most people, except in funeral rituals.
 However, funerals can be stilted, shallow, or too rushed to allow people to grieve fully.
 As you think back to a recent death or loss, were you able to grieve fully?
 Or is your grief still lingering and waiting to support you in utterly letting go?

+  - Grief is a beautiful, languid, and powerful emotion that arises when death occurs.
+It drops you into the river of all souls, and it transports you to the deepest places when you have no choice but to let go.
+  - Grief is the deep river of the soul, and it is the soul I mean when I say that grief is the deep river of the soul.
+It is the fully resourced village that incorporates and integrates our bodies, all of our emotions, all of our multiple intelligences, and all of our dreams and visions.
+  - We can’t escape our grief by numbing ourselves to pain and horror with violent entertainment.
+When we take off our armor and wade into the waters of grief, we’ll discover our sacred position in the dance of all souls.
+  - We humans have a great deal of primal wisdom about grief because there is a greater preponderance of primal wisdom inside our brains than there is intellectual information.
+We can access this wisdom through ritual.
+  - When you move through your grief, you may feel a tremendous weight upon you.
+If you can remember that the movement required in grief is downward, you’ll understand the necessity of this heaviness, which anchors you and presses you into your body so that you can feel the weight and the depth of the situation.
+  - If your grief is stuck simply because it is unfinished, walking yourself through the ritual practice for grief will help you complete your grieving process.
+Grieving takes its own time, and it won’t leave you until you perform your sacred tasks.
+  - The first rule for creating sacred space for grief is not to rush in and pull the mourner out of the river.
+Grieving people need to be treated as sacred vessels through which the river of life is flowing in all its power and all its beauty.
+  - When your grieving process is complete, you should wrap up the shrine and transport your dead into the next world.
+Then, you should dismantle your shrine and place the photos and items in new configurations.
+Remember to include your ancestors in your life by talking or singing to them, asking them questions, or praying to them.

 - **SITUATIONAL DEPRESSION: Ingenious Stagnation**
   - ACTION REQUIRED: Situational depression arises when some aspect of your life is unworkable or dysfunctional; depression stops you for a vital reason.